Last reviewed & updated: December, 2022

 Employees, officers and directors are encouraged to talk to EXA Human Resources, EXA Legal, or any of EXA’s executive officers about observed illegal or unethical behaviour and when in doubt about the best course of action in a particular situation.

-The Company maintains an Ethics and Compliance Helpline and website (“Helpline”) which are monitored by the EXA Human Resources department.
+EXA maintains an Ethics and Compliance Helpline and website (“Helpline”) which is monitored by the EXA Legal team.
 Employees, officers and directors may anonymously report violations or suspected violations of this Code, including fraudulent accounting and auditing matters by contacting the Helpline at www.safecall.co.uk/report.

 EXA will not allow retaliation for reports of misconduct by others made in good faith.
-All reports made through the Helpline will remain confidential at the option of the reporting person.
-Retaliation or taking adverse action against such reporting person for raising or helping to resolve an integrity concern is strictly prohibited.
+All reports made through the Helpline will remain confidential to the extent possible at the option of the reporting person.
+Retaliation or taking adverse action against such a reporting person for raising or helping to resolve an integrity concern is strictly prohibited.
 Employees, officers and directors are expected to cooperate in internal investigations of misconduct.

-The Board shall determine, or designate appropriate persons, to determine appropriate actions to be taken in the event of violations of this Code.
-Such actions shall be reasonably designed to deter wrongdoing and to promote accountability for adherence to this Code and to these additional procedures, and may include written notices to the individual involved that the Board (or its designee) has determined that there has been a violation, demotion or re-assignment of the individual involved, suspension with or without pay or benefits, and termination of the individual’s employment or position.
+If violations of this policy occur appropriate actions to be taken with consequences up to and including termination.
 In determining the appropriate action in a particular case, the Board (or its designee) shall take into account all relevant information, including the nature and severity of the violation, whether the violation was a single occurrence or repeated occurrences, whether the violation appears to have been intentional or inadvertent, whether the individual in question had been advised prior to the violation as to the proper course of action, and whether or not the individual in question had committed other violations in the past.